 Which investigation design would best help the scientists in determining why there is a difference in the fern fossils?

+Investigation Variables

+Question Dependent Independent

-Variables Investigation Que estion Dependent Independent Did climate change have an fern survival? effect on type of ferns that survive
+Did climate change have an effect on fern survival? different air temperatures type of ferns that survive